Traffic Calming Initiative

 November 30th, 2022

 Speed bumps for 33rd Street are *officially* approved by the city.
-Emergency-friendly "road humps" will be installed on 33rd Street between Upas and Palm to address reckless and speeding driving.
+Emergency-friendly "road humps" will be installed on 33rd Street between Upas and Nutmeg to address reckless and speeding driving.
 This is the first phase of our continued efforts at community-wide traffic calming and the Transportation Department has committed to re-measuring traffic patterns on neighboring Felton and Bancroft Streets to monitor for traffic diversion.
 If an increase in traffic is noted on neighboring streets, those streets will become eligible for speed bumps, as well.

 There cannot be enough said for Councilmember Whitburn's relentless support for this project and specifically his staff liason to our community, Ryan Darsey.
 They made a commitment to us, stuck with it and are seeing it through to material, meaningful infrastructure.

 Next up: 4-way stop at Bancroft and Redwood, reduced speed limit on Redwood, and continued monitoring of traffic patters in the community after the new speed bumps are installed.

 October 10th, 2022: